RelianceScope: An Analytical Framework for Examining Students' Reliance on Generative AI Chatbots in Problem Solving: Proof-of-Concept Study

 \subsubsection{Pre- and post-test.}

 Students received 1 point for each correct answer.
-There were 10 multiple-choice questions, and students could earn upto 10 points.
+There were 10 multiple-choice questions, and students could earn up to 10 points.
 Contrary to what was communicated to the students, we did not deduct points for incorrect answers.